connorpaps/FlappyBirdAISolver/README.md

 # NEAT-Flappy-Bird-AI-Solver
 An AI that uses the NEAT python module to solve a game of Flappy Bird created using PyGame.
+After a few generations of birds the AI can solve the game endlessly as seen in the images below.

 ![Flappy Bird AI](https://i.imgur.com/knpbTZE.png) ![Flappy Bird AI](https://i.imgur.com/osNQwsw.png)